ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

 ### access token

   - Access token is created by authorization server, given to client to access resources on resource server.
-  - Access token is opaque to client.
+  - Access token can be opaque or structured token.
   - Authorization server creates an access token.
 It also specifies a life time duration for token when creating it.
 A background process on authorization server keeps on checking tokens and expires them as their lifetime ends.
   - Janssen supports one token type which is bearer token as